cfbevan/cfbevan.github.io/content/posts/be_happy.md

 Toc = false
 +++

-It seems like a tired cliche, do what makes you happy.
+It seems like a tired cliché, do what makes you happy.
 In America having hobbies that make you happy is almost seen as a weakness.
 To the point that it is a [running joke](https://youtube.com/shorts/WbehP3ljZoM?si=-HZNuqPXLwlOpA5X).
 I just recently realized how important it is that you actually do something that makes you happy.